Perturbing the spectrum of operator $T_n^d(A)$: Introduction and preliminaries

 \section{Introduction and preliminaries}

-Spectral properties of upper triangular block operators are thoroughly studied by numerous authors (see \cite{OPERATORTHEORY}, \cite{KOLUNDZIJA2}, \cite{KOLUNDZIJA3}, \cite{HWANG}, \cite{KOLUNDZIJA}, \cite{KINEZI}, \cite{KINEZI2}, \cite{SARAJLIJA}, \cite{SARAJLIJA2} \cite{WU}, \cite{WU2}, \cite{ZGUITTI}, \cite{ZHANG2}, \cite{ZHANG3}).
+Spectral properties of upper triangular block operators are thoroughly studied by numerous authors (see \cite{CHEN}, \cite{OPERATORTHEORY}, \cite{KOLUNDZIJA2}, \cite{KOLUNDZIJA3}, \cite{HWANG}, \cite{KOLUNDZIJA}, \cite{KINEZI}, \cite{SARAJLIJA2}, \cite{WU}).
 The former are often encountered while investigating spectral properties of operators acting on a sum of Banach or Hilbert spaces.
-Namely, let $T$ acts on a direct topological sum of Banach spaces $X$ and $Y$, $T:X\oplus Y\rightarrow X\oplus Y$, and assume that $X$ is invariant for $T$, $T(X)\subseteq X$.
-Then $T$ admits an upper triangular block representation $T= : \rightarrow $.
-We can also consider $T$ acting on a direct topological sum of an arbitrary number of Banach spaces, which yields upper triangular block operators of a higher dimension .
-Not many articles have been published in a connection with upper triangular block operators of dimension $n>2$ (see introductory section in \cite{SARAJLIJA}).
-This article is ought to be an exception.
+However, specialists have usually examined the case of $2\times2$ block operators, while the case of general $n\times n$ block operators has been neglected.
+This article deals with the study of this latter case.
+Furthermore, the usual framework in studying $2\times2$ block operators has been the separable Hilbert space setting, while our results hold without assuming separability.

 We consider partial upper triangular operator matrices of arbitrary dimension $n\geq 2$.
 By "partial" we understand a matrix whose some of the entries are unknown, while the others are given.
-We investigate some completion problems related to (left, right) invertibility of such matrices, thus obtaining some perturbation results as consequences.
-Invertibility of $2\times 2$ block matrices of general form has been discussed in \cite{CHEN} by Chen and Hai, and M. Kolund\v{z}ija extended their result to the case of Banach spaces (\cite{KOLUNDZIJA}).
+We investigate some completion problems related to (left, right) invertibility of such matrices, thus obtaining some per\-tur\-bation results as consequences.
+Invertibility of $2\times 2$ block matrices of general form has been discussed in \cite{CHEN} by Chen and Hai, and M. Kolund\v{z}ija extended their result to case of Banach spaces \cite{KOLUNDZIJA}.
 Invertibility of $2\times 2$ block operators of upper triangular form has been discussed in \cite{KINEZI}, \cite{ZHANG}, and we extend results from \cite{ZHANG} to arbitrary $n\times n$ upper triangular operators.
-Similar investigation related to Fredholmness and Weylness of these block operators have been studied in \cite{SARAJLIJA}, \cite{SARAJLIJA2}.
+Similar investigations related to Fredholmness and Weylness of these block operators have been studied in \cite{SARAJLIJA2}.
+Notice that there are various results related to different types of spectra (\cite{HUANG}, \cite{KINEZI2}, \cite{WU}, \cite{ZGUITTI}) of block operators, but there are only a few results treating the usual (left,right) spectrum.

-Article is organized as follows.
-In the rest of this section we give notation and some basics on invertibility theory with a few auxiliary results.
-Section 2 deals with characterizing (left, right) invertibility in the setting of arbitrary Hilbert spaces.
-In Section 3 we provide extensions to arbitrary Banach spaces, along with some related results.
+The article is organized as follows.
+In the rest of this section we give notations and some basics on invertibility theory with a few auxiliary results.
+Afterwards, Section 2 deals with characterizing (left, right) invertibility of upper triangular operator matrices in the setting of arbitrary Banach spaces.